 The second option needs the will and the wallet.

-Without that, talk of alliances and treaty obligations is a sideshow, is Germany or the UK really going to go to war if Russian has one of those new fangled ambiguous semi invasions in Latvia, is Belgium, France or Turkey, NATO members all?
+Without that, talk of alliances and treaty obligations is a sideshow, is Germany or the UK really going to go to war if Russia has one of those new-fangled ambiguous semi invasions in Latvia, is Belgium, France or Turkey, NATO members all?